 - Identify existing data sources held by Council and others to establish data baseline and gaps. - Increase monitoring of sites across Te Awa Kairangi ki Tai Lower Hutt to help identify high and low value sites. - Introduce modern efficient scientific methods like eDNA for monitoring to create long-term quality sets of data that can be acted on. - Support biodiversity citizen science and community projects that investigate biodiversity issues.
-E.g., using Apps enabling remote monitoring like iNaturalist. - Council commits to weaving a Māori perspective into decision making and strengthening our understanding of Mātauranga Māori involving cultural practices and principles, strengthening the Tikanga is based on the experience and learning that has been handed down through generations.
+E.g., using Apps enabling remote monitoring like iNaturalist.

-Ngā Uara Māori Māori values
+Ngā Uara Māori

+Māori values

 In developing this Strategy document, we have worked closely with Kāhui Mana Whenua, a forum which enables Council to align its efforts and work in partnership with Mana Whenua on specific projects.
+They have assisted with the development of the statement below.